IntegrationEE/NESPII-Data-Import-Attachments/README.md

 # NESPII-Data-Import-Attachments

-The Files attached in the NESP II import OSM Wiki
+The files attached in the NESP II import OSM Wiki and the script used in processing the surveyed data to OSM acceptable format